turingschool/career-development-curriculum-site/module_two/mod2_week1.md

 ---

 ## Overview

-For this weeks lesson complete the following activites in this order:
-* Watch the video overview of how to create a tech resume
+For this week's lesson:

-* Watch the final video on how to comply with the Applicant Tracking System
+* Start by viewing the videos below that span from creating a tech resume to how to comply with the Applicant Tracking System.

-### Learning Goals
-* Start by viewing the videos below.
 As you follow along, we recommend taking notes.
-* Allow yourself about 30 mins (each video is between one and 3 minutes) to complete the video portion of the following lesson.
+* Allow yourself about 30 mins (each video is between one and three minutes) to complete the video portion of the following lesson.
 * We recommend scheduling time on your calendar and using dedicated PD work time to complete the full lesson.

+### Learning Goals
 By the end of this lesson, you should have accomplished these learning goals:

 * Understand how to tell your professional story through your resume